The Hon Lady Wolffe (Sarah Wolffe)

-She became in 1994, was appointed as a Queen's Counsel in 2008 and practised principally in commercial and public law.
+She was appointed as a Queen's Counsel in 2008 and practised principally in commercial and public law.

 Appointments while in practice included: standing junior counsel to the Department of Trade and Industry and its successor departments (1996 to 2008), one of the UK-appointed expert members of the CCEB Expert Group on European Insurance Contract Law (2013 to 2014), senior counsel member of the Scottish Civil Justice Council, member of the Faculty of Advocates Discipline Tribunal (2005 to 2011) and thereafter one of the prosecuting counsel (until 2014), Chancellor to the Bishop of Argyll & The Isles (2004 to 2014), Chancellor to the Bishop of Edinburgh (2006 to 2014), ad hoc advocate depute (from 2008), Procurator to the Scottish Episcopal Church (2006 to 2014), member of the Panel of the Police Appeal Tribunal (2013 to 2014), member of the Faculty of Advocates Review Response Group (overseeing Faculty submissions on Law Reform), member of the Commercial Court Consultative Committee, member of the VAT Tribunal users group and a curator of the Advocates Library.
 She is a trained mediator and was on the Faculty’s Alternative Dispute Resolution panel of accredited Counsel.